-For the first six months, your baby isn’t consistently producing enough melatonin, particularly at night.
+For the first six months, babies don’t consistently produce enough melatonin, particularly at night.
 The presence of light decreases melatonin levels and helps wake you up in the morning.
 Inversely, darkness increases melatonin levels, easing you into restful sleep at night.
-However, the lack of melatonin in your little one’s body interferes with the natural circadian rhythm that regulates the sleep-wake cycle.
+However, the lack of melatonin in babies’ bodies interferes with the natural circadian rhythm that regulates the sleep-wake cycle.

 Typically, newborns will sleep eight to nine hours throughout the day, then another eight hours at night.
 Since their stomachs are so tiny, they have to wake up roughly every three hours for a bottle or breastfeeding session.

 Similar to adults, babies move through various stages of sleep.
 Half of the time, newborns are in the rapid eye movement (REM) phase of sleep, when dreaming occurs.
 Their cycle alternates between REM and non-REM sleep.